 Applicants investing alone must commit no less than US$1.5M.
 If investing as part of a consortium, each applicant must commit no less than US$400,000 and the consortium’s total invested capital must amount to at least US$5M.

-Once the investment proposal is approved, applicants may submit a citizenship application only after paying all due diligence fees and 10% of the government processing fees.
+Once the investment proposal is approved, applicants may submit a citizenship application with the payment of all due diligence fees and 10% of the government processing fees.

 Applicants may qualify for citizenship by investing a US$400,000 in CIU-approved real estate projects.
 For a list of approved projects, see http://cip.gov.ag/investment-options/real-estate/approved-development-projects/

 Before submitting a citizenship application, the investor and property developer must enter into a binding purchasing agreement, subject to citizenship application approval.
-The applicant must also pay due diligence fees and 10% of government fees before the CIU will consider the application.
+The applicant must also pay due diligence fees and 10% of government fees in order for the CIU to consider the application.

 |Fees (in USD)||Due Diligence||Passport|